louise-hayes-fitz/ilab/Startrek_Homeowners_insurance.md

 - Contingent Business Interruption Insurance: Protects a businessowner’s earnings following physical loss or damage to the property of the insured’s suppliers or customers, as opposed to its own property.
-Damage due to floods, earthquakes and acts of terrorism are generally not covered by standard business property insurance but can be purchased through various markets.
+Damage due to earthquakes and acts of terrorism are not covered by Startrek standard business property insurance.
+Flooding is offered in Ariona only.

 ### Startrek Protection Against Flood Damage
-Startrek Property insurance policies do not include flood damage except in the state of Arizona.
+Startrek Property insurance policies include flood damage in certain states.
+Currently flood damage is offered in the state of Arizona.
-Businesses should find out from their local government office or commercial bank whether their business is located in a flood zone and whether their loca- tion has been flooded in the past.
-Flood insurance is available through the fed- eral government’s National Flood Insurance Program (www.FloodSmart.gov), which is serviced by private carriers, and from a few specialty insurers.

 ### Startrek Protection Against Earthquake Damage
 Coverage for earthquake damage is excluded in most property insurance poli-